Galileo Observing Program Coordinator:

-Welcome to the Astronomical League’s Galileo Program.
-The purpose of this observing program is to experience the thrill that Galileo had when he was the first person to turn a telescope towards the sky.
+Welcome to the Astronomical League’s Galileo Observing Program.
+The purpose of this Observing Program is to experience the thrill that Galileo had when he was the first person to turn a telescope towards the sky.
 You will make observations like those that caused such a great uproar throughout Europe as you find evidence that shows that the Ptolemaic model of the Universe (geocentric) was wrong and that Copernicus might be right (heliocentric), and that Aristotle may not have been right either…

 At the time of Galileo, the Universe was generally believed to be as Aristotle and Ptolemy envisioned it.
 The Earth was the center and everything revolved around us.
 Copernicus had proposed the idea that the planets all orbit the sun about 100 years earlier, but his solution was inaccurate when predicting the future behaviors of the planets.
 Aristotle’s premise was that the heavens were made of a fifth, “divine element” and that: “The universe is uncompounded, ungenerated, eternal, unalterable, and neither heavy nor light.”
 This implies that things are perfect in space (the moon and beyond).
 So objects are spheres and travel in circles.
 They are flawless and have no detailed features.

 All observations must be done at a magnification between 10 and 20.
 Either binoculars or a telescope may be used.
 The instrument should be mounted to provide adequate stability.
-Go-to equipment is allowed.
+Go-To equipment is allowed.
+Two types of certificates will be issued.
+One will be for those observers who certify that they did all of their observations using binoculars and unaided eyes (Galileo Binocular Observing Program).
+The other is for those who employed any combination of a telescope, binoculars, and unaided eyes (Galileo Observing Program).

 You must complete all of the requirements except those that are labeled “Optional”.
 The optional ones should be done if you are able, but by their nature it is expected that many observers may not be able to do them.